chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 *An effective technical leader in a large and complex engineering organization.*

-Since **January 2019**, I have been a **Staff Software Engineer** at [LinkedIn], working as an infrastructure engineer on the flagship web application.
+Since **January 2019**, I have worked as an infrastructure engineer at [LinkedIn], focused on developer productivity and application performance for LinkedIn's flagship web app.

+Since **September 2021**, I have been a **Senior Staff Software Engineer**, helping lead all front-end web development efforts on the app and influencing broader efforts across the app and broader LinkedIn ecosystem, including especially our ongoing adoption of TypeScript.

+From **January 2019–September 2021**, I was a **Staff Software Engineer**.
+In that time:

+- I developed a business case for TypeScript adoption which was key to the start kf
-- I am the tech lead for the adoption of [Ember Octane][octane] across the application.
+- I was the tech lead for the adoption of [Ember Octane][octane] across the application.
 Additionally, as one of a handful of primary technical experts on Octane—at LinkedIn or anywhere else—I support many other teams rewriting existing code into Octane idioms and teams building brand new experiences Octane-first.
 - I led efforts to update the app to the current versions of Ember.js, unblocking adoption of Octane.
 - I helped build, and continue to support, [Volta], an open-source, cross-platform tool (written in Rust!) for managing Node.js environments in a reproducible, reliable way.